zzak00/nlp_with_transformers_visualizations/chapter2.md

  -->

  # NLP with Transformers chapter 2: Text classification
- Text classification is one of the most common tasks in NLP; it can be used for a broad range of applications, such as tagging customer feedback into categories or routing support tickets according to their language. 🌐 Whenever your email goes to spam, or a social media platform rejects your post or deletes your comment because it's "morally inappropriate,🍉 🇵🇸" chances are very high that a text classifier is involved. 🕵️‍♂️ Another common type of text classification is sentiment analysis, which aims to identify the polarity of a given text.
-In this article, we will see a step-by-step guide for building our sentiment analysis model using the transformer architecture. 🚀
+ Text classification is one of the most common tasks in NLP; it can be used for various applications, such as tagging customer feedback into categories or routing support tickets according to their language. 🌐 Whenever your email goes to spam, or a social media platform rejects your post or deletes your comment because it's "morally inappropriate,🍉 🇵🇸" chances are very high that a text classifier is involved. 🕵️‍♂️ Another common type of text classification is sentiment analysis, which aims to identify the polarity of a given text.
+This article will provide a step-by-step guide for building our sentiment analysis model using the transformer architecture. 🚀

  ### About the pipeline :

-The goal is to build a system that automatically classifies emotions expressed in Twitter messages about a product. 🛠️ The model will take a single tweet as input and assign one of the possible labels, including anger, fear, joy, love, sadness, and surprise.
+The goal is to build a system that automatically classifies emotions in Twitter messages about a product. 🛠️ The model will take a single tweet as input and assign one of the possible labels, including anger, fear, joy, love, sadness, and surprise.

 we’ll tackle this task using a variant of BERT called ***DistilBERT***.
 The main advantage of this model is that it achieves comparable performance to BERT while being significantly smaller and more efficient.
 We will follow the typical pipeline for training transformer models in the **hugging face**  ecosystem.🤗